morningtundra/vrfmblog/pages/Selling.md

 This is the lowest cost (free) option.
 Github is a public repository (owned by Microsoft) for software projects.
 It offers a relatively simple way to host free web pages.

 It has the advantage of not charging for using your own custom domain name.
-Domain names can be registered at various sites online for free to.
+Domain names can be registered at various sites online for free too.
+It can be tedious to learn to setup if you're not familiar with GitHub, but can be simple to maintain once running.

-A github page can use a PayPal hosted cart and is realtively simple to setup.
+A GitHub page can use a PayPal hosted cart and is relatively simple to setup.

 With some time and patience, very nice landing pages can be created for zero budget.